davewalker60/pmdup/pages/about-camp.md

 Typically, around 70 dancers participate each year, from seasoned veterans to first-time dancers.
 If you've been to any of Bernie or Sky's other camps, you'll undoubtedly be among old friends.

-Because camp is an open container, rather than a closed one, it embraces a number of activities that enhance people’s experience such as:
+Because camp is an open container, rather than a closed one, it embraces a number of non-dance activities that enhance people’s experience such as:

 * Snorkeling
 * Cenote trips